-Winner of the 1st Prize, the Hideo Saito Award and the Asahi Award at the 17th Tokyo International Music Competition for Conducting, Diego Martin-Etxebarria will take over the position of 1st Kapellmeister at the Theater Chemnitz in April 2020.
-The first premiere will be Mozart's "Entführung aus dem Serail".
+Winner of the 1st Prize, the Hideo Saito Award and the Asahi Award at the 17th Tokyo International Music Competition for Conducting, Diego Martin-Etxebarria has been appointed 1st Kapellmeister at the Theater Chemnitz from April 2020.

 Further opera productions he has conducted include Dittrich's "Die Blinden/ Die Verwandlung" (Berlin State Opera), Mozart's "The Magic Flute" (Kleines Haus Dresden), Donizetti's "Rita" (Volksbühne Berlin), Donizetti's "L'elisir d'amore" (Vigo, Ourense and Pontevedra), Bizet's "Carmen" (Santa Florentina Festival), Puccini's "La Bohème" (Theater Augsburg), Montsalvatges "El gato con botas" (Teatro Real, Madrid), Adés' "Powder her face" (Arriaga Theatre, Bilbao), Donizetti's "Don Pasquale" (Auditorium Terrassa, Barcelona), Serra's "Tempesta Esvaïda" (Teatre Fortuny Reus) as well as Humperdinck's "Hänsel und Gretel", Menotti's "The Consul", Mascagni's "Cavalleria rusticana" and Puccini's "Gianni Schicchi" (Theater Krefeld Mönchengladbach).

-Since his success at the Tokyo International Music Competition for Conducting, he has appeared regularly in Japan with orchestras such as the Kansai Philharmonic, Nagoya Philharmonic, Osaka Philharmonic, Osaka Symphony and Yomiuri Nippon Symphony.
-In his native country Spain, engagements include the Orquesta Sinfónica de RTVE, Sinfónica de Bilbao, Sinfónica de Euskadi, Sinfónica de Galicia, Sinfónica de Barcelona, Sinfónica de Tenerife, Sinfónica del Vallés, Orquesta Ciudad de Granada, and the Filarmónica de Málaga.
+Since his success at the Tokyo International Music Competition for Conducting, he has regularly appeared in Japan with orchestras such as the Kansai Philharmonic, Nagoya Philharmonic, Osaka Philharmonic, Osaka Symphony and Yomiuri Nippon Symphony.
+In his native country Spain, engagements include the Orquesta Nacional de España, Orquesta Sinfónica de RTVE, Sinfónica de Bilbao, Sinfónica de Euskadi, Sinfónica de Galicia, Sinfónica de Barcelona, Sinfónica de Tenerife, Sinfónica del Vallés, Orquesta Ciudad de Granada, and the Filarmónica de Málaga.